Are you prepared for a food emergency? If your not, you may need to rethink your preparedness priorities.

 If you’re like most Americans, you’ve probably never considered the possibility of a widespread food famine hitting this country.
 For most people, the very mention of a famine seems ridiculous, something that could never happen here in America.
 Every day millions of Americans walk through their local supermarkets filling their baskets with enough food to make it through the week.
-Sadly, 99% of these people have never even considered grabbing a couple extra cans of food while at the store — you know, just in case something bad happens!
+Sadly, most of these people have never considered grabbing a couple extra cans of food while at the store — you know, just in case something bad happens!
 They stroll through the store blissfully unaware how the whole system is built on a house of cards that’s just waiting to collapse.

 The Illusion of Food